You are here

 Wave 2 and Beyond

-The prioritization process was refined, tailored to each therapy class, and applied to additional therapies submitted through the an ACTIV COVID-19 Clinical & Preclinical Candidate Compound Survey.
+The prioritization process was refined, tailored to each therapy class, and applied to additional therapies submitted through the ACTIV Clinical & Preclinical Candidate Compound Survey.
 In addition, a new agent prioritization sub-team was formed to analyze neutralizing monoclonal and polyclonal antibodies; new prioritization criteria were developed specifically for these neutralizing antibody candidates.

 Based on the results of the first and subsequent waves of agent prioritization, ACTIV clinical trials are now underway.